Heidiepa/h1/README.md

 ## MITRE ATT&CK FAQ explains the ATT&CK Enterprise Matrix.
 Explain "tactic", "technique" and "procedure" in context of ATT&CK, and give an example of each.
 The enterprise matrix is big, you can just glimpse/browse it to see what's available instead of reading hundreds of pages.

+Tactic: The goal attacker has.
+There are 11 tactics in the model.

+Technique: Methods the attacker is using to achive tactic or goal.
+There are over 250 techniques reported.
+One example would be that attackers try to get listing of local system accounts.
+This technique is T1087.001 and it's siblings are cases where attacker steals email addresses, cloud accounts or domain accounts.

+Procedures are the specific implementations the adversaries use for techniques or subtechniques.
+For example, a procedure could be an adversary using PowerShell to inject into lsass.exe to dump credentials by scraping LSASS memory on a victim.
+Procedures are categorized in ATT&CK as the observed in the wild use of techniques in the "Procedure Examples" section of technique pages.

 ## How would you compare Cyber Kill Chain and ATT&CK Enterprise matrix?
 Who do you think could benefit from these models?